tianjianchn/code-explorer-vscode/README.md

 - Paste call stack (e.g. from VSCode debug CALL STACK view).
 - Indent/Unindent marker to make it like call hierarchy.
 - Drag and drop markers and stacks to re-order them.
-- Set title, icon, tags for a marker.
+- Set title, colored icon, tags for a marker.
 - Copy markers as markdown into clipboard.
 - Show gutter icon for the line of marker.
 - Data is saved in workspace .vscode dir with JSON format.